 🍷 Pairing Suggestions

 We enjoy our fried oyster tacos with a dry rosé from California’s Central Coast wine region – Sterling Vintner’s Collection Central Coast 2014 Rosé.
 This crisp rosé, made in the French saignée method, is bright with strawberry and cherry aromas and fresh citrus flavors… Its citrus flavors complement the oysters and citrus salsa beautifully.

 If you prefer a craft beer, try pairing the tacos with a farmhouse saison or citrus IPA.

 Fried Oyster Tacos With Citrus Salsa for two makes a lovely and unique Valentine’s Day dinner in my opinion. 😛 I’m guessing some will be reading this post with skepticism or even dismay!
 Filet mignon and baked potato might be more mainstream.
 I’d love to hear your thoughts on oysters, and what you have planned with your love on Valentine’s Day…

-- 2 fresno or jalapeno chiles, finely minced
+- 2 fresh Fresno or jalapeno chiles, minced - see Ingredients in post

-- several grinds sea salt and pepper to taste
+- sea salt and ground pepper - to taste

 - 1 cup cornmeal

 - 1 teaspoon salt

 - corn tortillas

 - citrus salsa

 - lime wedges